Updated July, 2023

 Management return - accrual net farm income less 4 percent interest on value of equity (net worth), and wages for operator and family labor.
 The wage rate used for operator labor was $2,500 per month.
 For family labor, the rate was $1,050 per month.

 Inventory value gain or loss - change in value of crops or livestock sold due to differences in opening inventory price and final sale price.

 Livestock returns per $100 feed fed - value of livestock production minus livestock purchases, divided by value of feed fed, multiplied by 100.

 Machinery cost per crop acre - total of machinery repairs, fuel, custom machine hire, utilities, machinery depreciation and auto expense, less 75% of all custom hire income received, divided by crop acres.
 Depreciation is estimated at 10 percent of current value of the machinery.
 Interest is not included.

 Return on assets - net farm income, plus interest expense, minus value of operator and family labor, divided by total farm assets owned.

 Return on equity - net farm income minus value of operator and family labor, divided by net worth.

 Operating profit margin ratio - net farm income, plus interest expense, minus value of operator and family labor, divided by value of farm production.

 Working capital - current assets minus current liabilities.

-The data for this report were collected by Iowa Farm Business Association consultants, and compiled by Iowa State University Extension and Outreach, with assistance from the Iowa Agricultural Experiment Station, project number 0111.
+The data for this report were collected by Iowa Farm Business Association consultants and compiled by Iowa State University Extension and Outreach.